prometheusresearch/htsql/doc/showcase.rst

     /department{name, count(course?credits>2)}

-The HTSQL translation keeps the business condition separate from linking and the row definition separate from output columns.
+The HTSQL translation keeps the filter criteria separate from linking and the row definition separate from output columns.
 The query adheres the form of the original business inquiry.

 Conflating Projection with Aggregation
 --------------------------------------

     *"How many departments by campus?"*

+This business inquiry asks for rows corresponding to each campus, and for each row, the number of correlated departments.
+In the schema, there isn't a ``campus`` table, so we have to take *distinct* values of ``campus`` column from the ``school`` table.
+This operation is called *projection*.

 .. sourcecode:: sql